klassen-software-solutions/KSSCore/README.md

 The modules provided by this package are the following:

+* _KSSCocoa_ - items that depend on Foundation and Cocoa, and
 * _KSSFoundation_ - items that depend on nothing but the Foundation classes,
-* _KSSCocoa_ - items that depend on Foundation and Cocoa, and
+* _KSSMap_ - items that depend on MapKit
 * _KSSUI_ - items that depend on Foundation and SwiftUI
-* _KSSMap_ - items that depend on MapKit
+* _KSSWeb_ - items that depend on WebKit

  [API Documentation](https://www.kss.cc/apis/KSSCore/docs/index.html)